 How to Clamp Awkward Shapes with a Bed Spring

-Keith is a master antique furniture restorer specializing in 18th and 19th century American furniture.
-He restores pieces for several of the country’s most renown collectors and dealers in his Lehigh County, Pennsylvania workshop.
+Keith is a master antique furniture restorer specializing in 18th and 19th-century American furniture.
+He restores pieces for several of the country’s most renowned collectors and dealers in his Lehigh County, Pennsylvania workshop.

 When restoring or repairing furniture, there are often times when it’s necessary to glue together awkwardly shaped pieces.
 One way to do this is by creating clamps from old bed or upholstery springs.

-If you don’t have an old spring lying around you can usually get one from a local upholstery shop or extract one yourself from an dilapidated sofa or chair.
+If you don’t have an old spring lying around you can usually get one from a local upholstery shop or extract one yourself from a dilapidated sofa or chair.